fight233/DThouse_cxd/documentation/webdocs/markdowndocs/Connector.md

 - `void taos_init()`

-  Initialize the environment variable used by TDengine client.
+  Initialize the environment variable used by DThouse client.
 The API is not necessary since it is called int _taos_connect_ by default.

 - `char *taos_errstr(TAOS *taos)`